bjcarlson42/blog-website-template-jekyll/_posts/2020-04-03-rubiks-cube-scrambler-pt-2.md

 ## Introduction

-This is a follow up post to the post I wrote just the other day on scrambling a rubiks cube with JavaScript.
+This is a follow up post to the post I wrote just the other day on scrambling a Rubik's Cube with JavaScript.
 If you haven't read that post yet be sure to check it out [here](https://benjamincarlson.net/javascript/tutorial/rubiks%20cube/2020/02/28/using-javascript-to-scramble-a-rubiks-cube.html){:target="_blank"} and then come back to this post.
 In this post, I will improve the JavaScript scrambler.
-To do that, we will unfortunatly have to rewrite most of the code, but the fundamental design stays the same.
+To do that, we will unfortunately have to rewrite most of the code, but the fundamental design stays the same.
 Let's get to it!

 {% include under-p1-ad.html %}

 ## What's a Scramble

-You should already know what a Rubik's cube scramble is (assuming you read the first post), however, here is a quick refesher just in case.
+You should already know what a Rubik's cube scramble is (assuming you read the first post), however, here is a quick refresher just in case.
 A scramble is a sequence of 20 moves that are performed on a solved cube.
 These 20 moves are picked randomly from the following set of moves:

 ```javascript
     F, R, U, B, L, D, F2, R2, U2, B2, L2, D2, F', R', U', B', L', D'